Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_SAMD21/Seeeduino-XIAO.md

 :::note

-    For general I/O pins:
+For general I/O pins:<br />
   Working voltage of MCU is 3.3V .
 Voltage input connected to general I/O pins may cause chip damage if it' higher than 3.3V .

-    For power supply pins:
+For power supply pins:<br />
   The built-in DC-DC converter circuit able to change 5V voltage into 3.3V allows to power the device with a 5V supply via VIN-PIN and 5V-PIN.

 Please pay attention to use, do not lift the shield cover.
 :::

 ### **Enter Bootloader Mode**